pwilmart/Sea_lion_urine_SpC/README.md

 The publication discussed proteins of interest using human gene symbols obtained by mapping the seal or walrus sequences to human orthologs.
 The scripts in the [PAW_BLAST](https://github.com/pwilmart/PAW_BLAST.git) repository can take a list of identified proteins, make a subset FASTA file, and BLAST that against a better annotated protein database (like the canonical human reference proteome) to find orthologs.
 That was done for the 2262 identified proteins.
 The results of the ortholog mapping were also added to the main spreadsheet.

-When working with less common species ortholog mapping will probably be needed for any functional or pathway analyses.
+When working with less common species, ortholog mapping will probably be needed for any functional or pathway analyses.
 When going from one well studied organism to another well studied organism (like mouse to human), accession mapping tools may exist.
 For most non-model species there may not be such an option.
 The actual protein sequences in the FASTA file can be used to find the orthologs.
 There are two choices: try to find the orthologs for all proteins in the FASTA file and make a new FASTA file with extra ortholog information added to the FASTA header lines.
 That can work well if the databases are minimally redundant (think one gene, one protein) so mostly one-to-one mapping would be expected.
 The other option is to do the searches with the original FASTA file, do the protein inference to get a simplified list of proteins present in the samples, and find the orthologs to the identified proteins.
 We did the later here because the starting FASTA file was larger and not minimally redundant.
 We will get a cleaner set of sea lion proteins after protein inference and grouping so the ortholog mapping will be more straightforward.

 Another script ([`add_protein_annotations_6.py`](https://github.com/pwilmart/annotations.git)) can parse flat text files downloaded from UniProt for Swiss-Prot entries to add some extra annotation information to results sheets.
 Annotations for human proteins were added to the main results spreadsheet using the human ortholog accessions.
 Finally, some formatting of the sheet was done and descriptions of the main sheet columns were added.